-Prepare to serve as a professional counselor in a variety of community mental health settings with the MEd in Professional Counseling (Community Counseling).
+Prepare to serve as a professional counselor in a variety of community mental health settings with the MEd in Professional Counseling (Mental Health Counseling).

 This two-year, full-time, cohort-based program covers a broad range of topics for working with many different populations.
 Our coursework will help you develop effective counseling skills and gain broad-based expertise to serve in settings such as community mental health agencies, hospitals, juvenile justice settings, outdoor therapeutic programs, drug and alcohol treatment facilities, and private practice.

-The master's program in Community Counseling is currently pursuing accreditation through MPCAC (Masters in Psychology and Counseling Accreditation Council).
-MPCAC is currently not recognized as an accreditor with the Commission on Higher Education Accreditation (CHEA).
-Students who complete the master's program will, however, be considered to be graduates of an accredited program as the University of Georgia is regionally accredited through the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC).
-Graduates of the program will be eligible for Georgia licensure because of UGA's SACSCOC accreditation and because the program's coursework and content is substantially similar to other CHEA-recognized psychology and counseling accreditation bodies.
+The master's program in Mental Health Counseling is currently pursuing accreditation through MPCAC (Masters in Psychology and Counseling Accreditation Council).
+Students who complete the master's program will be considered to be graduates of an accredited program as the University of Georgia is regionally accredited through the Commission on Colleges of the Southern Association of Colleges and Schools (SACSCOC).
+Graduates of the program will be eligible for Georgia licensure.

 The MEd in Professional Counseling will prepare you for the practice of individual, couple, family, and group counseling.
 Our program places special emphasis on working with diverse, underserved, and oppressed populations and developing strategies to address social justice issues.
 We provide the coursework necessary for licensure as a professional counselor (LPC) in Georgia.